-Our strong preference is for you to attend class synchronously so that you can interact with the instructors, your fellow classmates, and your teammates.
-However, if you are not able to attend class synchronously, you can complete the in-class design activities afterwards.
-You will need to watch the recorded video of the lecture for instructions on the in-class activity.
-If you are regularly not in class synchronously, especially lab sessions, your class participation grade will suffer because you are not able to participate in teamwork and design critiques.
+If you are not able to attend class synchronously, you will need to watch the Lecture Capture video of the lecture afterwards.
+If you are regularly not in class, your class participation grade will suffer because you are not able to participate in class discussions.